The mystery of the night sky. The vastness of space. Pure vibration and the music of the spheres… Welcome to the world of Vishuddha chakra!

 Music, Language, Math: The Speech of the Universe

-Modern neuroscience has found that music, language and mathematics are governed by the same circuits in the brain, explaining why often people who are gifted in one will have talents in all three fields.
-This discovery is fascinating but should come as no great surprise to a yogi, since these are all related to a level of consciousness at Vishuddha chakra.
-It is at this level where the universe expresses itself in harmony and abstraction, a kind of deeper communication that forms the basis of the entire manifestation.
+Modern neuroscience has found that music, language, and mathematics are governed by the same circuits in the brain.
+Explaining why often people who are gifted in one will have talents in all three fields.
+This discovery is fascinating but should come as no great surprise to a yogi since these are all related to a level of consciousness at Vishuddha chakra.
+At this level, the universe expresses itself in harmony and abstraction.
+A kind of deeper communication that forms the basis of the entire manifestation.

-On this level the universe itself is a song, a poem, a work of art—Logos, the divine Word.
-“In the beginning, there was the Word and the Word was with God and the Word was God.”
+On this level, the universe is a song, poem, and work of art—Logos, the divine Word.
+“In the beginning, there was the Word, and the Word was with God, and the Word was God.”
 So begins the Gospel of John, the most mystical and gnostic-inspired of the four canonical gospels.
 This “Word” is the primordial vibration, formless yet containing all forms, the impulse of expression at the root of all manifestation.

 What does it Mean to Speak?
 To Speak the Truth?